RetroJohn86/Pokemon-Go-Assets-Stamp-Rally/Readme.md

 **+** __**Files and Folder Structure.**__

 **Images**
-All images in this repo are found and mined and are located are organized based on category ?.
+All images in this repo are found and mined and are located are organized based on category Backgrounds and More.

 ## __**Disclaimer**__